22 Different Types of Beetles in the UK

 19. Cedar Beetle

-A beetle species have been modified to live on cedar trees called a cedar beetle.
-They are brown with a black head and range in length from about a quarter of an inch to half an inch.
+The cedar beetle is a beetle species modified to live on cedar trees.
+It is brown with a black head and ranges in length from about a quarter of an inch to half an inch.

 They consume the needles and leaves, leaving just the bark remaining after they have finished feeding.

-In addition, the larvae will feed on the roots of the tree, which will cause the tree to become weakened and more prone to attack from other types of insects and illnesses.
+In addition, the larvae feed on the tree’s roots, weakening it and making it more prone to attack from other insects and illnesses.

 In most cases, cedar bugs cannot kill cedar trees alone.
 However, this can make them more susceptible to death when attacked by a different bug or disease.